tebowy/privacyguides.org/docs/how-tor-works.md

 3. When the exit node receives its packet, it will remove the last layer of encryption with its key, and find the destination address that the user wanted to connect to, and forward the packet to that address.

 Here is an alternative visualization of the process.
 Note how each node removes its own layer of encryption, and when the destination website returns data, the same process happens entirely in reverse.
-For example, the exit node does not know who you are, but it DOES know which node it came from, so it adds his own layer of encryption, and sends it back.
+For example, the exit node does not know who you are, but it does know which node it came from, and so it adds its own layer of encryption and sends it back.

 ```mermaid